HyacinthBots/website/CONTRIBUTING.md

 ## Pull Requests

-We love to see when people contribute to the project!
-Our [Issues Page](https://github.com/IrisShaders/LilyBot/issues) often has a list of features that need to be implemented.
+We love to see people contribute to the project!
+Our [Issues Page](https://github.com/HyacinthBots/website/issues) often has a list of features that need to be implemented.
 However, you'll need to read the following guidelines:

 ### Contributor License Agreement (CLA)